Nine weeks of dance, learning, creating and playing!

 What are some of the field trips?

-Sprinkle parks, swimming pool, performances, theater, kids dance shows, library, museums visits and more.
+Sprinkle parks, performances, theater, kids dance shows, library, museums visits and more.

 What types of dance will the kids be involved in and for how long?

-Each day the kids have 2 structured dance sessions (40 min each) and are exposed to one or two different styles of dance.
-The styles we teach are ballet, Latin dance, creative movement, modern, tap, jazz, hip hop, Bollywood and more.
-During the week the kids design their recital by selecting their favorite styles and songs that they learned to dance to.
-We will be bringing in live dance performances to the camp and we will be watching short dance movies for the kids to get inspired.
-Recital is every last Friday of the two-week session.
+Each day the kids have 2 structured dance sessions (40 min each) and are exposed to one or two different styles of dance depending on the session focus (ballet, tap, modern, Latin, Hip Hop and more).
+The kids participate in designing their recital by selecting their favorite styles and songs that they learned to dance to.

 What is the goal of the dance & learning program?